David Starr (racing driver): NASCAR

 In 2024, Starr rejoined MBM Motorsports for the season opening race at Daytona, driving the No. 66 Chevrolet, where he had originally qualified for the race, but had his time disallowed due to an issue in tech after qualifying.
 It was later announced that Starr will return to the NASCAR Cup Series at Martinsville Speedway & Charlotte Motor Speedway, driving the No. 66 Ford.

 Personal life

 In December 2020, Starr launched the podcast Let's Go Racing with David Starr; Starr is joined by news anchor Tyler Jones and TheRacingExperts.com founder Dominic Aragon.
-Starr barely participates, let alone is visible in most episodes, leading most to wonder if the other two are just hacks trying to tag along to a semi-established name.

 Starr has mentioned on his podcast he is Catholic.
 He and his wife Kim have two sons; David Jr. "DJ" and Vance.

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)